survivejs/webpack-book/manuscript/developing/01_getting_started.md

 Give the above options a go if you want to go beyond default output.

+{pagebreak}

 ## Adding a build shortcut

-Given executing `node_modules/.bin/webpack` gets boring after a while, lets adjust `package.json` to run tasks as below:
+Given executing `node_modules/.bin/wp` gets boring after a while, lets adjust `package.json` to run tasks as below:

 **package.json**